jadedocelot/Bin2rong/C++/index/Udemy/learning_C++/10_functions/README.md

 ## Below is a lil reminder to the user USING return by address
+## Reminder: that we should never reference local variables within a function, for all memory within a function will be delted at the end of its run

 #include <iostream>
 #include <string>